-BUSN 3250 Gender Diversity in the Workplace: A Global Perspective
+BUSN 3250 Diversity and Inclusion in the Workplace: A Global Perspective

 3 hours; 3 credits

-Knowledge and skills that will enable students to effectively integrate gender considerations into business and human resource decisions both in the U.S. and global contexts.
-The course will: (1) Analyze the evolution of the relationship between sex, gender, and work around the world; (2) Compare and contrast the labor market and organizational experiences of men and women in the U.S. in a comparative perspective with other industrialized countries; and (3) Examine strategies for successfully managing gender diversity in organizations.
+Knowledge and skills that will enable students to effectively analyze the interplay between diverse identities and organizational dynamics both in the U.S. and global contexts.
+The course will: (1) Analyze the evolution of the relationship between sex, gender, other identities, and work around the world; (2) Compare and contrast the labor market and organizational experiences of men and women in the U.S. in a comparative perspective with other countries; and (3) Examine strategies for successfully building diverse and inclusive organizations.
 Real life examples and cases will be used to illustrate and integrate the studied concepts.
-This course is the same as Women's Studies 3345 [40.7].
+This course is the same as Women's and Gender Studies 3345.

 The City University reserves the right, because of changing conditions,